-If you’re away from home for a long period of time, some home insurers will have some more measures you need to take.
+If you’re away from home for a long time, some home insurers will have more measures you need to take.
 Failing them could result in lost home insurance coverage.
 Speak with your isure broker to know for sure, but a common rule is to have a family member do regular stop-ins and inspections while you are away.

 Where should I go?

 If your goal is to escape winter, as is the case for most snowbirds, then the southern states in the USA should be your destination.
 Florida is the most common area, while California is a close second.
-Other states include Arizona, Texas and South Carolina.
+Other states include Arizona, Texas, and South Carolina.
 If you have the budget, then you could also consider Hawaii!